August 25, 2025

 A big thanks to Nikki Burdine and the WKRN team for featuring Harmony Wildlife's work.
 We are grateful for the opportunity to share our story with Nashville!
+They actually published two segments!
+You can see the other segment here.

 In June 2023, Harmony Wildlife partnered with TennGreen Land Conservancy to place a conservation easement on the West Nashville property.
 This conservation easement will forever protect Harmony’s forest from development.
 At the risk of anthropomorphism, we believe the local animals are expressing their gratitude.